dotnet/interactive/docs/FAQ.md

 You can read more about `#!import` [here](import-magic-command.md).

-Yes.
-The .NET Interactive [extensibility APIs](extending-dotnet-interactive.md) allows for NuGet packages to add new subkernels at runtime.
-This is how SQL and KQL support are implemented.

-Yes.
-You can use the `#!import` magic command to load and run a number of different file types within a notebook, including `.ipynb` and `.dib`.
-Both of these file formats support polyglot, so notebooks imported this way can include cells in various languages.

 ### How can I add other languages to a notebook?

 Yes.
 The .NET Interactive [extensibility APIs](extending-dotnet-interactive.md) allows for NuGet packages to add new subkernels at runtime.
 This is how SQL and KQL support are implemented.